Gallo13/Data_Migration_Oracle/README.md

 # ETL_Development

-SQL programs for current job
+SQL code for data extraction for data migration from CX/Jenzabar to Oracle